 It’s that time of year again: the Great Minnesota Get-Together has arrived!
 Although most states in the US have their own state fair every year, Minnesota’s is one of the biggest and best in the nation (although I might be slightly biased).
 The largest daily attendance in the country, and trailing only behind Texas in terms of total attendance (although the Texas State Fair runs nearly twice as long), the Minnesota State Fair is an institution.

-With a lifetime of knowledge and years upon years of experience at the Minnesota State Fair, it is one thing you simply can’t miss if you find yourself in Minnesota during the last week of August until Labor Day (in September).
+With a lifetime of knowledge and years upon years of experience at the Minnesota State Fair, it is one thing you simply can’t miss if you find yourself in Minnesota and St. Paul during the last week of August until Labor Day (in September).
 Exciting, overwhelming, gluttonous, and with everything you could ever imagine served deep fried and on a stick: here are 12 tips, tried and tested, to make the most of your visit to the Minnesota State Fair!

 1. Look up the new food list